English (7 – 12)

-At VCE the three Areas of Study are Reading and Responding, Creating and Presenting and Using Language to Persuade.
+At VCE the two Areas of Study are Reading and Creating, Analysing and Presenting an argument.
 Year 11 is internally assessed and Year 12 has final exams that are externally assessed.
-Monbulk College has a proud history of achieving at or above the state average study score in English.

-The English faculty coordinates a debating program for students 7 to 12, encourages students to participate in writing competitions and we individualise learning by running Literature Circles in Years 7 and 8.
-A number of our junior students participate in the Premiers Reading Challenge each year.
+The English faculty coordinates a debating program for students 7 to 12 and encourages students to participate in both internal and external writing competitions.
+We inspire creativity by running writing workshops with visiting authors, live poetry performances and seeing theatre productions.
+We individualise learning by running Literature Circles in Years 7 and 8.

 Literature (10 – 12)